zhu-group/zhu-group/_pages/group_meetings.md

 Group meettings are held every other week.

-The normal time/place is M. 1900 in CoE North 901.
+The normal time/place is 1900 in CoE North 901.

 <b>Schedule is subject to change, please check frequently. </b>